Skip to content

 Usage examples

 The most basic usage of buf breaking is to check your local files against your local Git repository.
-However, both the input and the schema you're checking against can be specified in multiple ways, so you can use buf breaking in many types of workflows.
+However, you can specify both the input and the schema you're checking against in multiple ways, so you can use buf breaking in many types of workflows.

 Git and GitHub